JarateKing/gdd-template/readme.md

 # Game Design Document Template

 This is intended to be a template for game design documents, as a starting point for designing a game, written in LaTeX.
 On top of providing additional utilities for writing GDDs, sections are provided as an example and may be modified or reordered as needed.

+Notable features:
+- supports various inline images for things like controller buttons or dice icons.
+- automatically adds a changelog based on git history, if available.

 ## How to Compile

 This uses the LaTeX package [minted](https://github.com/gpoore/minted) and as such requires the python module `Pygments` (installable with `pip install Pygments`), and that compiling of the document requires the `--shell-escape` flag.